 your daughter disturbs others when she retrieves a book to read when she finishes her math 20 minutes before anyone else.
 What looks like misbehavior at first blush might well be boredom.

 Are issues limited to a single teacher or subject, or do you see a pattern across the entire school day?
-Is a problem happening at a specific time of day -- like early morning before your child's medication has kicked in, or right before recess when she is restless?
+Is a problem happening at a specific time of day — like early morning before your child’s

 Don’t be afraid to tell the teacher that you’d like to have some time to think about the problem and respond to it in a day or two.
 Don’t feel like you need to come up with a solution on the spot.